-In designing the Women’s Programme, the College is committed to the practical and theological training of students' wives.
-Mindful of and guided by the principle of ‘partnership in mission,’ the College accepts this as currently the most appropriate model of the ministry of the Congregational Christian Church Samoa, both in Samoa and overseas.
+In designing the Women’s Programme, the College is committed to the practical and theological training of students’ wives.
+Mindful of and guided by the principle of ‘partnership in mission,’ the College accepts this as the most appropriate model of the current ministry of the CCCS, both in Samoa and overseas.
 The overriding aim of the Women’s Programme is:

 (i) to assist women to grow and develop as persons; and

 (ii) to create an awareness and appreciation of themselves as partners with their husbands in the ministry; and